redhat-imaging/imagefactory/documentation/imagefactory.markdown

     optional arguments:
-      -h, --help            show this help message and exit --provider PROVIDER   A file containing the provider description or a string literal starting with '@' such as '@ec2-us-east-1'.
+      -h, --help            show this help message and exit --provider PROVIDER   A file containing the cloud provider description or a string literal starting with '@' such as '@ec2-us-east-1'.
       --credentials CREDENTIALS
                             A file containing the provider credentials
       --target TARGET       The name of the target cloud for which to customize